-

 Your Label

-2012 sees some of the lowest water levels ever recorded on the Kenduskeag Stream in springtime with just 104 cubic feet per second of water flowing by the stream gauge at Six Mile Falls on the eve of the race.
-But this doesn't dampen the spirits of paddlers - and the race goes on even it is described by some as "a slog". -
+2012 saw some of the lowest water levels ever recorded on the Kenduskeag Stream in spring with just 104 cubic feet per second of water flowing by the gauge at Six Mile Falls on the eve of the race.
+But "low and slow H2O" failed to dampen the spirits of many paddlers who enjoyed the race even if many described it as "a slog".
+After all, It's springtime in Maine. -

 April 19 2014